martinpihrt/OSPy/plugins/README.md

 OSPy Plug-ins
 ====

-Plug-ins have been moved to https://github.com/martinpihrt/OSPy-plugins-core and https://github.com/martinpihrt/OSPy-plugins-temp.
+Plug-ins have been moved to https://github.com/martinpihrt/OSPy-plugins.

 The basic structure is as follows: